 A distribution box or digital signal switcher may be used to feed the same video signal to all the units of the tiling array.
-See Figure 2-26 Use of Distribution Box.
+See Figure 2-45 Use of Distribution Box.

-FIGURE 2-26 USE OF DISTRIBUTION BOX
+FIGURE 2-45 USE OF DISTRIBUTION BOX

-Christie loop-through may be used to set up a tiling array (see Figure 2-26 to Figure 2-31).
+Christie loop-through may be used to set up a tiling array (Figure 2-45 to Figure 2-50).
 The system allows wiring providing the HDCP requirement is met when HDCP is used by the source.
-The cascade level of devices must be less than 7 levels deep.
-NOTE: If single wire loop-through is used (See Figure 2-30), then PIP is not supported.
+The cascade level of devices can be no more than 7 levels deep.
+NOTE: If single wire loop-through is used (Figure 2-49), then PIP is not supported, and high bandwidth signals greater than 165 MHz are not supported.
+Double wire loop-through supports high bandwidth signals greater than 165 MHz.